-Bowden McCormack is the Northern Territory’s first local, online, lawyer-checked, Will provider .
-If your Will is truly a ‘simple’ Will, then we offer you the convenience of online instructions and payment so that we can prepare your Will without you needing to come into our office for a first appointment.
+Bowden McCormack is the Northern Territory’s first local, online, lawyer-checked, Will provider.
+If your Will is truly a ‘simple’ Will, then we offer you the convenience of completing online instructions and payment from any location you choose so that we can prepare your Will without you needing to come into our office for a first appointment.

-This isn’t a do it yourself, cheap and nasty approach though!
-The information you provide is checked by an experienced lawyer who ensures your document is prepared properly before arranging for you to sign it.
+We understand that this is a new approach and you may have some concerns.
+However, please be assured that this isn’t a DIY, cheap and nasty approach!
+The information you provide will be checked by an experienced lawyer who ensures your document is prepared properly before arranging directly with you for it to be signed.